makusan8/kubernetes/README.md

 ```

-## 2. Installing Kubernetes / K8s
+## 2. Enable some config for Kubernetes / K8s

 Before we start installing, we need to disable swap and enable few more tweaks to
-our system, there are required for k8s or it won't work.
+our system, these are required for k8s or it won't work.

 Ensure swap is disabled :